LunarVim/LunarVim/docs/languages/README.md

 :LspInstall `<your_language_server>`
 ```

-You can also toggle `<:LspInstallInfo>` and interactively choose which servers to install.
+You can also toggle `<:Mason>` and interactively choose which servers to install.

 ### Server override